Henrique-BL/srag-opendatasus-challenge/README.md

 - Docker: docker must be installed and running, it's necessary to run the Ollama server and instantiate the database.
 - Tavily Search API KEY: necessary to perform web searches about SRAG.
 - Python >= 3.11.9
+- Latex (latexmk, pylatex): needed to create .tex and .pdf files.

 ### Attention
 This projects was build over WSL.
 Docker is necessary for both database connections and to run OLLAMA locally so that the connection URL refer to the same enviroment.
-If there's a need to use other llm provider, comment out the API_URL field at app/agents/main_agent self.llm attribute and modify the API key of .env.
+If there's a need to use other llm provider, comment out the **API_URL** field at app/agents/main_agent **self.llm** attribute and modify the API key of .env.

 ### Steps
 1 - Download the .csv files from the OpenDataSus repository located at https://opendatasus.saude.gov.br/dataset/srag-2021-a-2024 and rename each file to "INFLUD{year_with_two_digits}" and move them to "src/data/bronze"

 **Note**: at the time of creation, the files contain data from 2021 to 2025.

 2 - Install all dependencies (requirements.txt)